Gobbenobber/skill-CryptoSkill/README.md

 # CryptoSkill

-This skill utilizes the CoinMarketCap API found on https://api.coinmarketcap.com to deliver cryptocurrency-related information
+This skill utilizes the CoinMarketCap API found on https://api.coinmarketcap.com to deliver cryptocurrency-related functoinality for Mycroft.

 ## Current state